Thymic Protein A (THYMUS EXTRACT) Overview Information

 The quality and potency of thymus extract products can vary greatly.

 Thymus extract works by improving or boosting the immune system.

 - Hay fever.
 There is some evidence that treatment for 4 months with calf thymus extract might reduce the number of allergic episodes in people with hay fever.

 - Lung infections.
-Calf thymus extract treatment seems to reduce the number of infections or coughing attacks in patients who get repeat respiratory infections.
+Taking calf thymus extract by mouth seems to reduce the number of infections or coughing attacks in patients who get repeat respiratory infections.
 Calf thymus extract alone, or in combination with vaccine, seems to be more effective than vaccine alone or antibiotics in reducing the number and duration of infections in adults with recurrent respiratory infections.